ivabus/lonelyradio/README.md

 ## License

-lonelyradio is licensed under the terms of the [MIT license](./LICENSE).
+lonelyradio and monoclient are licensed under the terms of the [MIT license](./LICENSE).